Secret of the Incas: Plot

 American adventurer Harry Steele makes a living as a tour guide in Cusco, Peru, but plans to earn his fortune by finding the legendary gold and jeweled "sunburst", a lost Inca treasure, at the ancient capital of Machu Picchu.
 He possesses a fragment of a carved stone block which gives the location of the sunburst when placed on a stone map of the ancient tomb complex, housed at a local museum.
-Bar owner Ed Morgan, who is older and feeling his age, has been searching for the treasure for fourteen years and hires a sniper to frighten off Harry.
-Harry dodges the bullet and threatens Morgan; when the former refuses to sell him the stone, Morgan swears to get even.
+Bar owner Ed Morgan, has been searching for the treasure for fourteen years and hires a sniper to frighten off Harry.
+Harry survives an attempted hit, threatens Morgan, and refuses to sell him the stone.
+Morgan vows revenge.

 Through Morgan, Harry learns that Elena Antonescu, a Romanian defector, may want his services.
-With little money and the police on her trail, she plays on Harry's sympathy by informing him that she is fleeing from Anton Marcu, a Romanian official with a small plane who is pursuing her.
-Harry uses her situation to his own advantage by informing Marcu of Elena's whereabouts.
-Harry ostensibly agrees to help her travel to Mexico so she can then get to America if she helps him steal Marcu's plane.
-After getting Marcu drunk so Elena can slip into his room and steal his keys, the pair depart.
-Without letting Elena know of the change in plan, Harry detours to Machu Picchu.
-Elena becomes wary of Harry's intent to fulfill his promise to take her to Mexico, but Harry seduces her into cooperating.
+With little money and the police on her trail, she plays on Harry's sympathy by claiming Anton Marcu, a Romanian official with a small plane, is pursuing her.
+Harry informs Marcu of Elena's whereabouts then ostensibly agrees to help her flee to Mexico and eventually America if she helps steal Marcu's plane.
+Harry gets Marcu drunk, Elena steals his keys, and the pair flies off.
+Elena objects when Harry detours to Machu Picchu but he seduces her into cooperating.